Node-Fi/Documentation/docs/sdk/react-native/tutorials-and-walkthroughs/embed-defi.md

 ---

-# Embed DeFi in your app
+# Embed DeFi in your App

 Embedded DeFi lets your users interact with decentralized protocols without leaving your app or going to an external website.
 It brings the functionality of external dapps within your own mobile app.
 The Node stack aggregates DeFi functionality such as swaps, lending, liquidity pooling, farming, staking, and more.